Sun Valley HS Band – Frequently Asked Questions (December 2021)

 Do I have to participate in the marching band in high school?
 Marching band is not a requirement in high school, however, participation is highly encouraged.
 It is worth giving it a try.
 The camaraderie and additional music training that comes along with participating in marching band does not compare to just playing an instrument in class each day.
 Students also love the travel and performance opportunities that come with participation in marching band.
 Often times students will think that it will be too much to handle or they aren’t coorindated enough.
 We will provide all the training needed to be successful.

 How much time is involved in marching band?
-In short, marching band has several days of “band camp” at school in the weeks before school begins.
+In short, marching band has about 12 days of “band camp” at school in the weeks before school begins.
 Once band camp is done, there is a Tuesday and Thursday evening rehearsal component.
-Several Mondays after school are sometimes scheduled to work on music and visual elements.
 The marching band participates in all home varsity games on Fridays, and most away games.
 There are also several Saturday competitions from the middle of September until the last week in October.
 (Not every Saturday, usually 4 or 5).
-We will also have a few evenings scheduled in May to provide our Rookies (first year marchers) with basic beginning instruction on marching and begin sightreading music.
+We will also have a few evenings scheduled in May to begin marching basics instruction and begin sightreading music.
 This is all done at Sun Valley High.

 Is there a cost for being in High School Concert Band?
 There are no fees for band class.
 We will have some fundraisers during the year, with the profits helping to offset our costs for MPA travel/performance.
 If funds are not fully raised, there may be a charge for transportation to MPA.

-For those participating in marching band – there is a participation fee of $325 that covers the cost of camp instructional staff and materials for the marching band.
+For those participating in marching band – there is a participation fee of $325 that covers the cost of additional instructional staff and other materials for the marching band.
 Transportation is provided to all events with the exception of the Matthews Alive parade.
 Additional costs include the purchase of individual marching pants and marching shoes and gloves.
 These will be ordered during band camp prior to the start of school.
 If at any time you foresee a financial hardship or have concerns about any costs involved be sure to contact Mr. Reynolds.
-A marching band commitment/informational meeting will be held on TUESDAY, MARCH 31 at 6:30pm in the high school cafeteria for anyone interested in marching band, A deposit of $50 will be due to be fully registered for marching band.
-Additional details related to payments and schedule will be posted on the band website www.SunValleyBands.org and emailed out through CutTime ***Students interested in marching band must also be registered for band class.
+A marching band sign up night will be scheduled in late March or early April, at which time a $125 will be due to be fully registered for marching band.
+Additional details related to payments and schedule will be posted on the band website www.SunValleyBands.org and emailed out through CutTime.

 Can I change instruments in high school?
 Generally speaking, no. Unless you have received private instruction and can play a secondary instrument at a 3rd year level, you will be expected to play the same instrument you did in middle school.
 Exceptions might be those students who are recruited to participate in the percussion front ensemble of the marching band, including those who already know how to play piano.
 These students will receive training at percussion camp over the summer.
 Other exceptions will be handled on a case by case basis.
 Please contact Mr. Reynolds to make him aware of your interest in changing instruments.